shoaibmohammed7/heuristic.folio/content/about/index.md

   - WS
 ---

 Hi there!
 I’m Shoaib, a passionate software engineer and tech enthusiast with a master's degree in Computer Science from the Illinois Institute of Technology, Chicago.
-With a strong foundation in AI and web technologies, I thrive on crafting innovative solutions that blend cutting-edge technology with intuitive user experiences.
+With a strong foundation in AI and Web technologies, I thrive on crafting innovative solutions that blend cutting-edge technology with intuitive user experiences.

 Throughout my journey, I’ve gained hands-on experience in designing scalable, high-performance applications.
 From building real-time systems and automation platforms to creating immersive digital environments, my work is driven by a desire to solve complex problems and push the boundaries of what’s possible.
 My expertise spans across backend systems, cloud infrastructure, and user-centric design, enabling me to deliver impactful and reliable solutions.